 Mr Eats World and I manage to sneak in a couple of moorish slow-cooked emu canapés and then we too are on the receiving end of the paintbrush while our peckish, ochre-smeared son heads off to stalk the waiters… with serious intent.

 In no time Raffles is on stage with them, clapping, dancing, whooping and generally carrying on.
 It was always going to happen.
-He is rewarded for his fine efforts with an intricately painted message stone to safeguard him against evil spirits and offer him good luck.
+He is rewarded for his fine efforts with a message stone painted with an intricate sting ray totem (a symbol of stealth and power in Aboriginal society that will safeguard him against evil spirits and offer him good luck).